Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Chelle152 from Coquille, OR

 While walking the paths leading through the gardens of Shore Acres State Park, this pretty little yellow blossom caught my eye.
 I loved the way some of the petals curled, I also like the color yellow - it reminds me of sunshine!
-I thought the way the Lord put slight red tints at the ends of some petals was a beautiful touch, as well.

 This lovely flower was part of our summer garden in 2012.